HaFares/n8n-job-intership-apply-automation/README.md

-# n8n-job-intership-apply-automation

 # 📌 Internship Auto-Application System (via Telegram + n8n)

 ## 🔍 Overview
 This n8n workflow automates the process of applying to internship/job opportunities by leveraging AI-powered text analysis and email generation.
-Triggered via Telegram, the workflow extracts insights from job descriptions, fetches the appropriate CV, crafts a professional email, and stores all the relevant information in a Google Sheet for tracking.
+Triggered via Telegram bot, the workflow extracts insights from job descriptions, fetches the appropriate CV, crafts a professional email, and stores all the relevant information in a Google Sheet for tracking.

 ## 🔁 Workflow Steps & Functional Breakdown